Near Braymer in Caldwell County, Missouri — The American Midwest (Upper Plains)

 In 1887 a millstone was recovered from the well at the massacre site and was set in place to mark the spot, inscribed with the words "In memory of victims of Haun's Mill massacre, Oct.
 30th, 1838."
 In 1941 Glenn M. Setzer cast the present concrete marker near the road entry and moved the millstone a short distance to this spot.
 The concrete marker is difficult to read due to weathering and parts of the stone are missing due to being vandalized 3 times.
 In 2003 the Community of Christ (formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints) placed this new metal marker at the site explaining the historical facts in more detail.

 I am appreciating the historical info on this page.
 We were at the Haun's Mill site yesterday 7/13/18 and this marker was not there.
 We looked all around the perimeter of the open area.
 We did see the marker in photo 1.
 We traveled to Breckenridge to see the Haun's Mill Memorial there that lists the survivors and those who were killed and took a picture.

 — Submitted July 14, 2018, by Annette Bell of Beaverton, Oregon.

-Additional keywords. religious discrimination, religious intolerance
+Additional keywords. religious intolerance